 In addition to a classroom orientation, students will benefit from this packet of written Givepulse tutorials for specific information regarding Givepulse (browsing service sites, registering for service, logging hours).
 For student teachers in the School of Education, please view this tutorial.

-GivePulse is the new Academic Service-Learning reporting platform.
-All AS-L service opportunities and community service sites can be viewed in GivePulse.
-Students sign up for service and report service hours in GivePulse and faculty can monitor students' compliance and progress with their AS-L course component in GivePulse.
+GivePulse is the new Community Engaged Learning reporting platform.
+All CEL service opportunities and community service sites can be viewed in GivePulse.
+Students sign up for service and report service hours in GivePulse and faculty can monitor students' compliance and progress with their CEL course component in GivePulse.
 We are excited for the user-friendly nature and practicality of this new system.
 Following you will find video tutorials and step by step instructions to help you and your students navigate the GivePulse system.

 GivePulse tutorial videos for faculty: